Constant-Depth Clifford-Hierarchy Gates via Non-Abelian Surface Codes: Introduction

 \textbf{Prior work using non-Abelian Surface Codes.} Recent approaches have suggested alternatives to magic state distillation, relying on non-Abelian topological orders, in particular quantum doubles $D(G)$ of non-Abelian groups $G$.
 One method utilizes code-switching protocols involving non-Abelian quantum doubles $D(G)$ for magic state preparation \cite{Laubscher:2019rss,Davydova:2025ylx, Huang:2025cvt}.
 Another one, known as ``hybrid lattice surgery'' \cite{Huang:2025ump} generalizes the standard lattice surgery involving the same code patches \cite{Horsman:2011hyt,Cowtan:2022csx,Cowtan:2025vok} to merge and split operation between Abelian and non-Abelian phases.
 This enables injection or teleportation of non-Clifford operations (including higher-level gates) back into the standard surface code, with a TQFT description in terms of interfaces between 2D topological orders.
 It was shown in \cite{Huang:2025ump}, that these codes can realize $T^{1/N}$ gates for any integer $N$, going even beyond the Clifford hierarchy.
-However, in these architectures the gates are not implemented {\it transversally} on a single code patch.
-Another approach \cite{Hsin:2024nwc, Kobayashi:2025cfh, Hsin:2025zgn} uses automorphism of topological orders to realize logical gates transversally.
-In particular \cite{Kobayashi:2025cfh} implemented transversally the $T^\dagger$-gate in the 2D surface code $D^\omega(\Z_2^{3})$.
+However, in these architectures the gates are not implemented {\it by a constant-depth circuit} on a single code patch.
+Another approach \cite{Hsin:2024nwc, Kobayashi:2025cfh, Hsin:2025zgn} uses automorphism of topological orders to realize logical gates with a constant-depth circuit.
+In particular \cite{Kobayashi:2025cfh} implemented the $T^\dagger$-gate in the 2D surface code $D^\omega(\Z_2^{3})$ with a constant-depth circuit.
 This was extended to higher dimensions, and conjectured to lower the BK bound by one.
 It should be noted that in this context, the $T^\dagger$-gate requires a non-Clifford gate on the physical qubits.